 Content design is vitally important.
-How much have you spent on direct mail, brochures, printing and other carefully-crafted documents recently?
+How much have you spent on direct mail, brochures, printing, and other carefully-crafted documents recently?
 What’s been your return on this investment?

 Traditional marketing methods are losing their touch.
 Digital audiences have short attention spans, love visual content, are bombarded by information noise, are angered by fake news and prefer authentic voices.
 They are, however, advocates for engaging and provoking “idea starters” and memes that are shared and spark discussion.

 Enter content design

 Good content design attracts and helps retain customers.
 It involves consistently creating and curating relevant and useful content.
-It’s an ongoing process that starts by listening to your market, undertaking keyword and trend analysis, identifying the thought-leaders, bringing together the key information on your website that your target audience can discover via search, and also sharing it across your social networks.
+It’s an ongoing process that starts by listening to your market, undertaking keyword research, identifying the thought-leaders, bringing together the key information on your website that your target audience can discover via search, and also sharing it across your social networks.
 This way you become the trusted news aggregator and thought-leader for your community – and it’s not cost you a penny in direct mail, brochures, advertising or printing.

 This technique is a key component of the Digital Transformation Platform

 Our Digital Transformation Platform will help you to listen and engage with stakeholders.
-By listening to customers and understanding the trends, keywords and concepts they are interested in you develop valuable market intelligence which can be used create “idea starters” and memes that your community will want to share.
-With our help you can also use Open Source Intelligence techniques to ensure this content contains the best and most reliable information – this is crucially important in an age of fake news, astroturfing and bots.
+By listening to customers and understanding the trends, search keywords and concepts they are interested in you develop valuable market intelligence which can be used create “idea starters” and memes that your community will want to share.
+With our help you can also use Open Source Intelligence techniques to ensure this content contains the best and most reliable information – this is crucially important in the age of fake news, astroturfing, and bots.
 This will increase your followers, drive traffic to your website and, by using the social media management tool Hootsuite, you can monitor and engage with these new prospects.